Resources

 This bill would create a general Right to Repair Act for the state and require Original Equipment Manufacturers to turn over proprietary repair information.

-This bill would create a general Right to Repair Act for the state with exemptions.
+This bill would create a digital Right to Repair Act for the state and require Original Equipment Manufacturers to turn over proprietary repair information with medical device exemptions.

 Op-eds Rail Against ‘Right to Repair’ Legislation as ACA Begins New Support Campaign